phillui-37/FamiliarTS/README.md

 # FaimilarTS
 ## Introduction
 A Typescript library to provide different functional utilities.
+This library is inspired by Rust and Haskell.

 ## Structure
 - collections: immutable collections including